Ronit-Raj9/ionia-next/role_based_access.md

 > **THEN use FastAPI as a lightweight, role-aware proxy.**

 This is the **industry-standard pattern** used by Vercel, Clerk, and top EdTechs.
 It’s **faster, safer, and easier to integrate into schools**.

-Once this is done, **Phase 1 becomes trivial** — every endpoint is pre-secured.